TedOctaviusGreene/jesusrest/articles/The-Wisdom-of-God's-Pause.md

 ## Chapter 9: A Word of Encouragement

-My friend, do not let anyone bind you under Sinai.
+So, do not let anyone bind you under Sinai.
 Christ bore its curse and nailed it to the cross.
 He took away the first covenant so that He might establish the second.

 Ephesians 2:8–9 says: